Contributed By MJ Alves e Burle Advogados e Consultores

-In this scenario, if an additional tax assessment or a tax adjustment is issued, the case will be treated by administrative and judicial courts as it is stated in the Brazilian Tax System, considering the laws applicable in the Brazilian territory.
+In this scenario, if an additional tax assessment or a tax adjustment is issued, the case will be treated by administrative and judicial courts as it is stated in the Brazilian tax system, considering the laws applicable in the Brazilian territory.

-The Brazilian Tax System does not have regulations regarding the compensation adjustments to avoid double taxation.
+The Brazilian tax system does not have regulations regarding the compensation adjustments to avoid double taxation.
 The only exception, with some conditions that must be complied with, refers to transactions performed with foreign companies that are controlled by a Brazilian legal entity.

-Since the mid-1990s, the federal government has implemented SAARs, which are considered by the Brazilian Federal Revenue Service (“RFB”) to be enough to mitigate the effects of the international tax planning that motivated the BEPS Project.
+Since the mid-1990s, the federal government has implemented SAARs, which are considered by the Brazilian Federal Revenue Service (RFB) to be enough to mitigate the effects of the international tax planning that motivated the BEPS Project.
 These rules have been implemented in Brazil through legislative changes since 1998, based on the OECD’s recommendations in the Harmful Tax Competition Report.

-Examples of SAARs adopted by Brazil are taxation on worldwide income, transfer-pricing rules, a list of low-tax jurisdictions (blacklist) and privileged tax regimes (grey list), an increased rate of income tax on payments to low-tax jurisdictions, limitation on the deductibility of such payments, and thin-capitalisation rules, among others.
+Examples of SAARs adopted by Brazil are taxation on worldwide income, transfer pricing rules, a list of low-tax jurisdictions (blacklist) and privileged tax regimes (grey list), an increased rate of income tax on payments to low-tax jurisdictions, limitation on the deductibility of such payments, and thin-capitalisation rules, among others.

 In the context of actions aimed at promoting transparency and the international exchange of information, the RFB issued rules to implement the following measures:

-Also focusing on international transparency, two agreements regarding the automatic exchange of financial information were signed by Brazil: the Foreign Account Tax Compliance Act (FATCA) with the United States, and the Common Reporting Standard (CRS), within the framework of the Global Forum on Transparency and Exchange of Information for Tax Purposes.
+Also focusing on international transparency, two agreements regarding the automatic exchange of financial information were signed by Brazil: the Foreign Account Tax Compliance Act (FATCA) with the USA, and the Common Reporting Standard (CRS), within the framework of the Global Forum on Transparency and Exchange of Information for Tax Purposes.

 With the above measures, the RFB will receive a substantial amount of information on the general structure of Brazilian taxpayers, which will change tax inspection proceedings.
 Because of this, the need to introduce measures that seek to align Brazilian rules with international standards will become even more evident, to avoid having global information used merely for tax collection purposes.

 Although OECD standards initially inspired Brazil's transfer pricing rules, Brazil deviates significantly from the OECD Transfer Pricing Guidelines, as there are no profit-based methods (profit split or transactional net margin methods) and the idea of a functional and risk analysis is not included.
-Another relevant difference in the Brazilian Transfer Pricing standards is the concept of related parties, which is much broader than the idea of "associated enterprises" considered by OECD standards.
+Another relevant difference in the Brazilian transfer pricing standards is the concept of related parties, which is much broader than the idea of "associated enterprises" considered by OECD standards.

-It is possible in the near future that the results of the task force created for the admittance of Brazil as a member of the OECD will indicate a new orientation, accepting transnational methods, but there is not the same clarity regarding the change of the rules regarding the deduction of royalties.
+It is possible in the near future that the results of the task force created for the admittance of Brazil as a member of the OECD will indicate a new orientation, accepting transnational methods, but there is not the same clarity regarding the change of rules regarding the deduction of royalties.